starnowski/posjsonhelper/README.md

 #### jsonb_extract_path

 The "jsonb_extract_path" is postgresql function that returns jsonb value pointed to by path elements passed as "text[]" (equivalent to #> operator).
-It is useful because a lot functions uses the "jsonb" type for execution.
+It is useful because a lot of functions use the "jsonb" type for execution.
 Please check [postgresql documentation](https://www.postgresql.org/docs/10/functions-json.html) for more information.

 ```java